patchcervan/vultRmap/README.md

 roosts, for the paper “A utilization distribution for the global population of Cape Vultures *Gyps coprotheres* to guide wind energy development”, *Ecological Applications* (2023).
 Please, refer to this article for details on the modelling process and project background.
+We also provide some functionality to visualise the utilization distribution maps and run some analysis to determine the exposure of Cape Vultures in an area of interest.

 There is a second repository were you can find all the scripts used for processing the data and run the models that are used for building the utilization distribution for the population of Cape Vultures.
-This package is used, once models are fitted, to produce a map by simulating vulture activity with the models outputs.
-The simulation routines were packaged and separated from the data processing and fitting routines to be able to easily update the maps, when more/better information becomes available.
-Throughout the publication process, we used different terminology to refer to the same things.
+Once models are fitted, the `vultRmap` package can be used to simulate vulture activity from the model and produce utilization distribution maps.
+The simulation routines were packaged and separated from the data processing and fitting routines to more easily update the maps, when more/better colony data become available.

 We had three main objectives in mind when developing this package: